andregri/docker-compose-grafana/README.md

 - **iac** contains terraform configuration files to deploy the stack on a EC2 instance in AWS

+- **monitoring-jobs** contains shell scripts and/or python scripts that push custom metrics to pushgateway periodically.

 ## Deploy locally
 ```bash
 git clone https://github.com/andregri/docker-compose-grafana.git